dmlc/xgboost/doc/tutorials/external_memory.rst

 If external memory is used, the performance of CPU training is limited by IO (input/output) speed.
 This means that the disk IO speed primarily determines the training speed.
-During benchmarking, we used an NVME connected to a PCIe-4 slot, other types of storage can be too slow for practical usage.
+During benchmarking, we used an NVMe connected to a PCIe-4 slot, other types of storage can be too slow for practical usage.
 In addition, your system may perform caching to reduce the overhead of file reading.